reshamas/reshamas.github.io/about/wimlds_volunteer.md

 ### Global Chapters Support
 - Recruited two new members to join global team from Europe and Kenya to increase global representation
 - Created a "zap" on Zapier:  a system to manage new organizers (now over 150) to the meetup group and process their applications so they can be added to the wimlds website.
-This improved efficency, saved time and ensure more organizers were added to our website.
+This improved efficiency, saved time and ensure more organizers were added to our website.
 - Recruited and guided a volunteer to create and design our website.
 This project was initiated and overseen by me in 2016.
 - Created project to create [WiMLDS Overview Slides](https://drive.google.com/open?id=1N8O4iFNDHXHQFkizqcoVINvYeNt9_NlxhYqKVXHy1RU) so organizers worldwide would be able to share history and statistics about WiMLDS
 - Created [5 Years (birthday) video](https://www.youtube.com/watch?v=KnCc_XiOL_Q)